 Each of the three men knew that none of those things were meant to be taken literally.
 They are what we call “an expression.”
 Larry’s, “I’m the healthiest man in America!” merely means, “I’m very healthy.”
 His statement, “All New York judges are drunks,” means, “Some New York judges are drunks.”

-Did George or Jerry think Larry really believed his girlfriend was the most fabulous woman in America?
+Did George or Jerry think Larry believed his girlfriend was the most fabulous woman in America?
 No, they knew it was just an expression, meaning, “My girlfriend is fabulous.”
 Millennials from California may not understand a New York man of Trump’s age.
 People from India will have even less understanding.
 Turkish immigrants will have no hope of getting the gist of Trump’s words.
-This allows Fake News to tell many fibs.
+It allows Fake News to tell many fibs.

-It is clear that the first three items on the Gish Gallop were nothingburgers.
+The first three items on the Gish Gallop were nothingburgers.
 You can imagine what a load of codswallop the rest of the list was.
 Now, back to Bess Levin and her Vanity Fair insult list.

 But, of course, Trump is only a businessman in so much as he played one on TV—